gkaf89/NCC-Trainings/Courses/docs/cuda/preparation.md

   /project/home/p200117
   ```

-#### 4. And please create your own working folder under the project directory.
+#### 4. And please create your own working folder under the project directory
 - 4.1 For example, here it is user with `u100490`:
   ```
   [u100490@login02 p200117]$ mkdir $USER